There is an old farming saying, “Look after your cows and your cows will look after you.”

 Soft cheeses ripen quickly – our Bath Soft Cheese is ready to eat within three weeks of being made.
 Hard cheeses mature more slowly with our extra mature Wyfe of Bath being allowed anywhere between one and two years.
 At this end of the scale, the resulting cheese develops an almost crystalline texture.

 Work With Us

 CAFÉ AND WAITING STAFF part time role / BATH

 Are you excited by local food?
 Do you want to learn about cheese and coffee?

 We are looking for enthusiastic people with great customer service skills to help us in the Café and Cheese Shop on our farm.

 Please email your CV to email@example.com

 STALL SUPERVISOR FOR FARMERS MARKETS – part time role / SOUTH WEST

-We are looking for enthusiastic and hardworking individuals that would like to spend around 5 hours on a Saturday or Sunday selling our cheese at Farmers’ Markets around the West Country.
+We are looking for enthusiastic and hardworking individuals that would like to spend around 5 hours on a Saturday or Sunday selling our award-winning artisan cheese at Farmers’ Markets around the West Country.

-This position is ideal if you love fine foods; enjoy talking to people at markets; have a driving licence; and are at least 25 years old.
+This position is ideal if you love fine foods; enjoy talking to people at markets; have a driving license.